aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToSigned
-Converts numeric value to a signed value
+Converts a numeric value into a signed value.

 **Type**: Datatype: Numeric